pursuit-curriculum/unit-fundamentals/problem-solving-with-code/readme.md

 If you're working on a problem where it's more difficult to check for correctness, you may instead just be checking your work.
 For example, consider the following problem:

 ```
-Write an application for a fellowship that will be accepted.
+Write an application for a job that will be accepted.
 ```

 If you are tackling the above problem, you can't really know if your application will be accepted until it is or is not.
 However, you can certainly do your best to check your work, make sure you've completed the application in full, and check for any mistakes you may have made.